Published by Jack P. Shipley

 Commander in absence of Amundsen,

 From the archives of the S.P.H.S.©

-So I opened my jack knife and performed the neatest operation ever recorded north of the Arctic Circle.
+So I opened my jackknife and performed the neatest operation ever recorded north of the Arctic Circle.
 When it was over, I marched into the officers quarters with my trophy.
 What yells of dismay and despair greeted me.
 The men gathered around and looked with unbelieving eyes as the Captain reached for the cigar box.
-He methodically counted them into my eager hands––'one, two, there, four, five, six, seven , eight, nine, ten.'
+He methodically counted them into my eager hands––'one, two, three, four, five, six, seven, eight, nine, ten.'
 Then he snapped the lid shut and steeled himself to the protest that came instantly.
 'No fair!' was the mildest I heard that day, but the Captain quieted them all when he announced that 'a rat is a rat.'
 Solomon couldn't have ruled any better, for how could I know in advance there was a big rat on board that was 'expecting."